PAN-AFRICAN SOYBEAN VARIETY TRIALS

 "To achieve food and nutritional security in Africa, a workforce must be prepared to take on the challenges of drought, disease and insect resistance, and geographical adaptation in creating improved crop varieties for small shareholder farmers.
 SIL is working with universities across the African continent to train the next generation of scientists in crop improvement.”

-- Dr. Rita Mumm-Hogan, Emeritus Professor in Quantitative Genetics and Plant Breeding and SIL Breeder Education Program Lead
+- Dr. Rita Mumm, Emerita Professor in Quantitative Genetics and Plant Breeding and SIL Breeder Education Program Lead